These vegan savory chickpea crepes are a healthy, delicious, and faux-fancy weeknight meal or brunch dish.

-These paper-thin, savory chickpea crepes (a.k.a. socca) with creamy spinach and mushrooms are a seemingly-highbrow-but-actually-not meal, simple enough for a weeknight.
+These paper-thin, savory chickpea crepes with creamy spinach and mushrooms are a seemingly-highbrow-but-actually-not meal, simple enough even for a weeknight.
 It’s one to tackle when you feel like treating yourself a little and are willing to get slightly more adventurous with dinner than usual.
 Seeing as we’re dealing with crêpes here (accent added for emphasis), this meal feels fancy-French and that’s always a good idea.

-When you’ve got a smooth batter without lumps, set it aside at room temperature for at least 30 minutes.
+Make the Crepe Batter: In a bowl, whisk up the chickpea flour, water, oil, and salt.
+When you’ve got a smooth batter without lumps, set it aside for at least 30 minutes.
 Resting the batter is important for any kind of crepe because it gives the flour time to hydrate, resulting in lighter, more delicate crepes.
 This batter can also be made in advance and kept in the fridge for up to 24 hours.

 Tips for Cooking Chickpea Crepes

-- It is very important to use a non-stick pan that’s well-greased, but doesn’t have so much oil that you could swirl it around.
+- It is very important to use a non-stick pan that’s well-greased, but doesn’t have so much oil that you can swirl it around.
 I recommend brushing the oil on with a pastry brush or a folded paper towel.

 - Use moderate heat.
 The batter should sizzle as soon as it hits the pan, but the pan should not be hot enough to make the crepes brown.